Indigenous Road Trip

 Drawing from Mi’kmaq petroglyph art traditions, artist Allan Syliboy produces unique serigraph prints and memory portraits of family inspired by the traditional Mi’kmaq style.
 Alan Syliboy, Family, 1995 © CARCC, 2013.

 Experience the night skies the same way the Mi’kmaq experienced them thousands of years ago, in spectacular, natural darkness at the UNESCO Southwest Nova Biosphere Reserve.
 Discover the Dark Sky Preserve in the heart of Kejimkujik National Park’s protected forest - a rare place that is unaffected by light pollution.
 You’ll learn about astronomical science and the Mi’kmaq cultural perspectives of the star-filled night sky.
 Parks Canada Interpreters and Royal Astronomical Society of Canada Astronomers lead the programs.

 Eskasoni Cultural Journeys

 Get caught up in the infective rhythm of the drumming and dancing at an authentic Mi’kmaq pow wow, performed in traditional dress.
-You can experience a pow wow in Gold River or Millbrook in the Fundy Shore region.
+You can experience a pow wow in Gold River or Millbrook in the Bay of Fundy & Annapolis Shore region.